r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

   * Strong wind &#8594; base leg closer to runway
   * Light wind &#8594; base leg further from runway
 * Typically will have crosswind, should establish crab to correct for drift
-* Flap setting and rate of descent will be on wind/distance from runway threshold
+* Flap setting and rate of descent will depend on wind/distance from runway threshold
 * Airspeed on base should be approximately 1.4 V<sub>SO</sub> (75 knots in C172)
 * Check final for traffic